LACMA

 Curatorial Notes

-Although made in a variety of mediums, canteens in the Islamic world most often were simple, utilitarian water vessels, probably left unglazed to allow for evaporation to keep their contents cooler.
-Despite their humble materials, they were nonetheless often richly decorated, as can be seen in this example, whose molded ornament, identical on both sides, is dominated by a central medallion with an elaborately coiled knot motif surrounded by an inscription offering good wishes and providing the name of its maker, a certain al-Mufid.
-Such unglazed molded canteens are especially associated with Syrian pottery workshops and must have been made for soldiers and their officers as some carry the blazons or heraldic devices of high-ranking amirs.
+Traceable to Roman times, the basic form of the canteen has changed little over the centuries and is still in use today.
+While medieval Islamic canteens are sometimes referred to as pilgrim flasks, most seem to have played a more ordinary role as personal water vessels designed for portability.
+Although made in a variety of materials, canteens in the Islamic world most often were ceramic, and were frequently left unglazed to allow for evaporation to keep their contents cooler.
+Their applied handles enabled them to be suspended from a saddle or a belt.
+Despite their humble material, they were nonetheless often richly decorated, as can be seen in this example.
+Its molded ornament, identical on both sides, is dominated by a central medallion with an elaborately coiled knot motif surrounded by an inscription offering good wishes and providing the name of its maker, a certain al-Mufid.
+Such unglazed, molded canteens are especially associated with Syrian pottery workshops under the Mamluk dynasty (12501517) and must have been made for soldiers and their officers, as some carry the blazons or heraldic devices of high-ranking amirs.

 Selected Bibliography